-Tools like Asana provide an excellent project dashboard that can help you keep track of all of your projects.
+Tools like Asana or Toggl Plan provide an excellent project dashboard that can help you keep track of all of your projects.
 You can invite team members to a collective project dashboard.
 You can also invite specific collaborators to workspaces designed for particular projects.

 Your project management tools should be equipped with:

 - The options to use a template or start a new project from scratch

 - The ability to toggle between dashboard views

 - Mention features to communicate with specific team members

 - A calendar sync feature for tracking deadlines